peter-boucher/llm-lab-katas/4-unstructured-checklist.md

 For our lesson focus, we’ll assume we’re dealing with resumes, so the routing is simple.
 But it’s good to know how you’d extend this idea.
 In a large enterprise setting, having a “document router” is very powerful – it’s like having an AI switchboard that ensures the right processing is applied to the right document without manual intervention.

 > [!CAUTION]
-> **Be Clear on Document Type:** If you skip a routing step and just always assume, say, a resume format, the model might get confused when the input diverges from expectations.
+> **Be Clear on Document Type:** If you skip a routing step and simply assume, say, a resume format, the model might get confused when the input diverges from expectations.
 For example, feeding a job description into a resume extractor could yield nonsense or very incomplete data.
 Always either route explicitly (via code or a classification prompt) or include clear indicators in your system message about what type of document to expect.
 This will save you from bizarre outputs or hallucinated fields.

 ---